a-karma/PalaeoLab-Bioinformatic-Training/Module_1/Session_3.md

 rm names.txt
 rm aff_status.txt
 ```
-Now we can execute the script from the `shell_scripting` directory and provide the correct input and output at the call:
+Now we can execute the script from the `shell_scripting` directory providing the input and output at the call as arguments:

 ```sh
 ./scripts/formatting.sh ./raw_data/instructors_list.txt ./results/corrected_instructors_list.txt